StevenRoan/SR-js-note/React/00getting_started.md

  * `this.props.ownew`: this is the ownee DOM(Node)

 ### Concept: Inverse Data Flow
-* Owners will pass `onChange` callback to child component.
-Child component can use the callback to pass the data to the owner component.
+* Owners will pass `onChange` callback to ownee component.
+Ownee component can use the callback to pass the data to the owner component.

 ### Syntax: Handling html event
 * `<form onSumbit={this.<functionName>}>`